Applications for our 2019 WFB Journalism Fellows are now closed.

 William F. Buckley Jr. nurtured two generations of conservative journalists.
 His enormous legacy includes scores of conservative editors and writers.
-The annual William F. Buckley Jr. Fellowship in Political Journalism, sponsored by the National Review Institute, is a unique opportunity for a recent college graduate to work as writer/reporter with National Review magazine for a one year term.
+The annual William F. Buckley Jr. Fellowship in Political Journalism, sponsored by the National Review Institute, is a unique opportunity for a recent college graduate to work as writer/reporter with National Review magazine for a one year term starting in May/June.

-Rich Lowry, editor of National Review, said “The Buckley program has a proven record of training top-notch young conservative journalists.
-We couldn’t be more delighted with this year’s fellows and our enhanced program.”
+Rich Lowry, the editor in chief of National Review, said: “The Buckley journalism program has a proven record of training top-notch young conservative journalists.”

 Current William F. Buckley Jr. Political Journalism Fellow: